-Even though Mastery by Robert Greene is a great book, it wasn’t what put him on the map.
-This one was.
-Published in 1998, after taking a big risk, due to quitting his former job (which he hated), the book became a bestseller and has now sold over a million copies.
+Even though Mastery is a great book, it’s not the one that put Robert Greene on the map.
+The 48 Laws Of Power was.
+Published in 1998 after taking a big risk, due to quitting his former job, which he hated, the book became a bestseller and has now sold over a million copies.

-It’s especially popular with rappers and hip-hop artists, but many celebrities quote from the book and mention the laws’ influence on their life (50 Cent being one of them, with whom Greene ended up collaborating on another book).
+It’s especially popular with rappers and hip-hop artists, but many celebrities quote from the book and mention the laws’ influence on their life.
+50 Cent is just one of them, with whom Greene ended up collaborating on another book.
 Most of the 48 laws draw on a specific situation from history, and even though some of them seem to contradict one another, there’s a precious lesson to be learned from every single one.